 The rating boost is just the starting point.
 Review responses ripple out across your entire business, shaping how potential users see your brand, influencing whether current users stick around, and surfacing insights you might otherwise miss.

-Between 80-90% of users check reviews before downloading an app.
-When they scroll through your review section and see active developer responses,especially to complaints,it signals that your team pays attention and cares about user experience.
+When users scroll through your review section and see active developer responses, especially to complaints, it signals that your team pays attention and cares about user experience.

 Here's something counterintuitive: a negative review paired with a professional, helpful response often leaves a better impression than no negative reviews at all.
 It shows you handle problems well.